why it’s here

 And how it’s experienced depends on who shows up — and how often.

-The Sheriff isn’t rotated in.
-They are part of the local fabric: familiar, recognised, accountable.
+The Sheriff and their Deputies aren’t rotated in.
+They are part of the local fabric: familiar, recognisable, accountable.

-That presence builds something stronger than authority: trust.
+That presence builds something just as powerful as authority: trust.

-This role is about consistency, familiarity, and civic clarity.
+This role is about consistency, familiarity, and community; for residences & businesses alike